10 things to do in London in May

 And, undoubtedly, the plan that can not miss on your trip to London in May, is to have a picnic in one of the parks of the city.
 And you have several options for this, as London has dozens of parks where you can disconnect, walk, play sports, spend the day with friends and family and, of course, enjoy nature.
 Here are some suggestions:

 - St John's Lodge Gardens: Located in Regent's Park, they are known as "Jewel in the Crown" and are open every day until sunset.
 It is one of the quietest green spaces in the city.

 - Hyde Park: Located in the heart of London is a perfect choice if you are looking for outdoor activities such as cycling or yoga.
 In addition, you have the possibility of renting sun loungers.

 - Richmond Park: With almost a thousand hectares, it is the largest nature reserve in London.
-In addition, it has inhabitants that do not go unnoticed by anyone who visits the park, the hundreds of deer.
+It also has inhabitants that do not go unnoticed to anyone who visits the park, the hundreds of deer.

 - St. James's Park: It is located next to Buckingham Palace and its origins date back to the sixteenth century, making it one of the most historic parks in the city.

-- Victoria Park: East of London is one of the most famous parks in the United Kingdom.
+- Victoria Park: East of London is one of the most famous parks in the UK.
 Ideal to visit with the youngest of the house, as it has several playgrounds and swimming pools.
 In addition, first class music festivals are held here.

 If you are looking for other options, be sure to read the 10 best parks in London.